JenniferLlamas/BD_EXPO/README.md

 ### Previous Knowledge
- *Linear Algebra
+ * Linear Algebra

- ###  Basis of Concepts
+ ###  Basic Concepts

-*Hyperplane: It is a plane that divides space into two halves.
+* Hyperplane: It is a plane that divides space into two halves.
-*Transposed Matrix: It is formed  by writing its columns as rows.
+* Transposed Matrix: It is formed  by writing its columns as rows.

 ###  Sparse data (Sparse)
 Algorithms for SVM significantly improve their efficiency if they are scattered data